KevCui/obashfuscator/README.md

 obashfuscator
 ============

-obashfuscator aims to obfuscate Bash scripts: make script unreadable at first glance and still keep it executable without losing any functionalities.
+obashfuscator obfuscates Bash script in order to make script unreadable at first glance and meanwhile keep it executable without losing any functionalities.

 ## Why?